jmontleon/text-gen/README.md

 - Should not need to set `LD_LIBRARY_PATH`
   - https://github.com/oobabooga/text-generation-webui/issues/4517
   - https://github.com/oobabooga/text-generation-webui/issues/4195
-- Should not need to pin Torch version
+- Should not need to pin Torch version and install then uninstall flash-attn
   - https://github.com/oobabooga/text-generation-webui/issues/4182
+- Unsure if we need to be pinning bitsandbytes
 - This image is impossibly monstrously large